pkgxdev/pkgx/README.md

 They either use tea or they source the dependencies themselves.

-Some files are indicators of what tools they need so if you choose to not use the README you’re saying you expect your users to know `package.json` means `node`, `cargo.toml` means `rust` and so on.
+Some files are indicators of what tools they need, so if you choose not to explain them in a README that means you expect your users "just know" `package.json` means `node`, `cargo.toml` means `rust` and so on.

 Which is why you may prefer to encode the data in the `README` since then